raselinfo/p-paradigms/README.md

 5. JSX syntax (what React uses) mixes HTML and JS in the same thing, which makes it easier and faster to write apps.
 But that's not what browsers read and execute.
 React code is later on transpiled into regular HTML and JS, and that's what browsers run in reality.
 6. An important thing to notice about declarative programming is that under the hood, the computer processes this information as imperative code anyway.

 ## Object-oriented programming (অবজেক্ট ভিত্তিক)
-1. OOP is a programming paradigm based on the concept of "objects"
+### What is OOP-----
+An object is a
+component of a program that knows how to perform certain actions and how to interact with other elements of the program.
+Objects are the basic units of object-oriented programming.

+The object-oriented programming is basically a computer programming design philosophy or methodology that organizes/ models software design around data, or objects rather than functions and logic.

+It simplifies <b>software development and maintenance</b> by providing major concepts such as **abstraction, inheritance, polymorphism, and encapsulation**.
+These core concepts support OOP.

+### Points to Remember
+- Everything is an object
+- Developer manipulates objects that uses message passing.
+- Every object is an instance of a class.
+- The class contains the attribute and behavior associated with an object.

 ## EVENT DRIVEN PROGRAMMING

 In computer programming, event-driven programming is a programming paradigm in which the flow of the program is determined by events such as user actions (mouse clicks, key presses), sensor outputs, or message passing from other programs or threads